AminuHabib/CRUD-Redis/README.md

-# DSTI Devops
+# DSTI DevOps Project

-Hello.

-The project is written in javascript with all the supported Unit/
+The project is written in javascript with all the supported Unit

-As such in this project i aim to demonstrate:
+In this project, the aim is to demonstrate:

 * Unit testing in Node
 * CI using github actions
 * Infrastructure as code with Vagrant and Ansible
 * Containerisation using docker and docker compose

+## Author
+Aminu Habib Abiola